Baron Rivers: History

 The first creation came in 1299 when John Rivers was summoned to Parliament as Baron Rivers.
 The title became extinct on the death of the second Baron in circa 1340.

 The second creation came in 1448 when Richard Woodville, father of Elizabeth Woodville (queen of England), received the title.
 It was later subsumed when Woodville became Earl Rivers in 1466.
 Both titles became extinct on the death of the third earl in 1491.

 The third creation came in 1776 when George Pitt was made Baron Rivers, of Strathfield-Say in the County of Southampton, in the Peerage of Great Britain.
-He was a descendant of John Pitt (16th century), the father of Thomas Pitt, ancestor of the Earls of Londonderry, Barons Camelford and Earls of Chatham, and of Sir William Pitt, whose grandson George Pitt married the daughter of the 2nd Earl Rivers.
+He was a descendant of John Pitt (16th century), the father of Thomas Pitt, ancestor of the Earls of Londonderry, Barons Camelford and Earls of Chatham, and of Sir William Pitt, whose grandson George Pitt married Jane Savage, the daughter of John Savage, 2nd Earl Rivers.
 George Pitt's eldest son and namesake was the aforementioned George Pitt, who was elevated to the peerage in 1776.
 In 1802 Lord Rivers was created Baron Rivers, of Sudeley Castle in the County of Gloucester, with remainder to 1) his brother General Sir William Augustus Pitt and the heirs male of his body, and 2) William Horace Beckford (son of Peter Beckford of Stapleton in Dorset by his wife Louisa, daughter of Lord Rivers) and the heirs male of his body.
 This title was in the Peerage of the United Kingdom.

 He was succeeded in both baronies by his son, the second Baron.
 He had previously represented Dorset in Parliament.
 He sold part of the family estates, those around Stratfield Saye House to the nation in about 1814, so that it could be given to Arthur Wellesley, 1st Duke of Wellington.
 On his death in 1829 the barony of 1776 became extinct while he was succeeded in the barony of 1802 according to the special remainder to his nephew William Beckford, the third Baron.
 He was the son of the aforementioned Peter Beckford and Louisa Pitt.
 He assumed at the same time by Royal licence the surname of Pitt-Rivers in lieu of his patronymic.
 The fourth Baron held political office as a Lord-in-waiting from 1853 to 1858 and 1859 to 1866.
 The title became extinct on the death of the sixth Baron in 1880.